-Burgers and sandwiches (order all burgers and sandwiches without the bun and any sauce that comes on it; ask for a side salad made with oil and vinegar dressing in place of fries):
+Order all burgers and sandwiches without the bun and any sauce that comes on it; ask for a side salad made with oil and vinegar dressing in place of fries:

 - Big jack daddy burger (no honey BBQ sauce)

-- Buffalo blue burger (no blue cheese dressing or medium sauce; blue cheese crumbles are OK)
+- Buffalo bleu burger (no blue cheese dressing or medium sauce; blue cheese crumbles are OK)

 - Cheeseburger (go with hard cheese instead of queso)